jacobweiss2305/agenthub/examples/weather_bee/README.md

-# Weather agent
+# Weather bee

-This example is a weather agent demonstrating function calling with a single agent.
-The agent has tools to get the weather of a particular city, and send an email.
+This example is a weather bee demonstrating function calling with a single bee.
+The bee has tools to get the weather of a particular city, and send an email.

 ## Setup

-To run the weather agent Swarm:
+To run the weather bee Swarm:

 1. Run